 It’s small, can hang on the knob in the kitchen and breaks down the tasks for them.
 It works for us because it’s not a chore chart that I have to reprint every week and it’s simple for the kids to read.
 You can download the cleaning checklist for free on the TEMPLATES page.

 2. Make them accountable.

-There is this thing that goes in your dishwasher called rinse agent.
-Most of the time you probally forget it’s there (like I do) but you need to add rinse agent to your dishwasher on a regular basis.
+There is this thing that goes into your dishwasher called rinse agent.
+Most of the time you probably forget it’s there (like I do) but you need to add rinse agent to your dishwasher on a regular basis.
 There is nothing worse than loading a dishwasher then opening it and NOT finding clean dishes.
 Seriously who wants to run a dishwasher twice?
 Not me.

 If you simply fill your rinse aid dispenser with Finish® Jet-Dry® Rinse Aid and it will be automatically released in the rinse cycle every time your dishwasher runs.
 The rinse aid helps to prevent spots on your dishes.

 I’ve also noticed that if I use a quality dishwasher detergent that it helps A TON.
 The kids are not the best at getting all the gunk off of the dishes before they load them in the dishwasher.
 Recently we’ve switched to using the Finish® Max In One detergent.
-It has a Powerball® which helps to scrub away dried on leftovers, and cut though grease and other stains.
+It has a Powerball® which helps to scrub away dried-on leftovers and cut through grease and other stains.

 Here are the links to the Ibotta’s:

 You can also use it online with THIS LINK.